cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 ### Launcher Changes?
 The launcher (or something else) will need to be updated to retrieve credentials from CredHub for `Secret Bindings`.
 It currently already does this for CredHub references contained within `VCAP_SERVICES` using the app container's instance identity credentials.
 Is there something other than the launcher that should have this responsibility?

+Alternatively, credentials could be fetched by Cloud Controller (it does this already for Service Keys) and passed through directly to Diego.
+This has the disadvantage of increasing the size of the DesiredLRP and storing storing the secret contents in Diego's database.

 ### Other Considerations